StoutLogic/acf-builder/README.md

 # ACF Builder
-Create configuartion arrays for [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) using the builder pattern and a fluent API.
+Create configuration arrays for [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) using the builder pattern and a fluent API.

 Quickly create, register, and reuse ACF configurations, and keep them in your source code repository.
 To read more about registering ACF fields via php consult https://www.advancedcustomfields.com/resources/register-fields-via-php/